Identification of Hyperinflationary Economies: IAS 29 and ASC 830

 The IPTF notes that the three-year cumulative inflation rate at the end of 2015 was 101% and is projected to be 65% by the end of 2016.
 However, they said, “based on these inflation rates, it would appear that registrants should continue to treat the economy of Sudan as highly-inflationary.”
 The IPTF noted that registrants should have appropriate controls in place to monitor Sudan’s reported inflation data and consider other pertinent economic indicators to determine when it is appropriate to cease treating Sudan’s economy as highly-inflationary.

-Where the heck is Malawi and why isn’t it on the list since you had their flag?
+Where the heck is Malawi and why isn't it on the list (its flag is displayed above)?

 Malawi is a landlocked country in southeastern Africa bordered by Mozambique, Zambia and Tanzania.
 According to the IPTF, the three-year cumulative inflation rate for Malawi was 91% for 2015 and is projected to be 79% by the end of 2016.
 In other words, it’s three-year cumulative inflation rate is less than 100%.
 However, the IPTF stated, “based on the fact that the three-year cumulative inflation rates had exceeded 100% in recent years, combined with the actual inflation rates for the most recent year, it would appear that registrants should continue to treat the economy of Malawi as highly-inflationary.”